kofny/easypwd/README.md

 - --line-style: solid, dash, dot, or dot_dash
 - --marker: the marker on the line
 - --line-width: the width of the line

+**Optional for showing text at rightmost as a label**
+- --show-text: show text or not
+- --text-x: x axis position
+- --text-y: y axis position
+- --text-fontsize: fontsize

 ### outputs